mongodb/docs/source/reference/glossary.rst

       data amongst the shards.

    fsync
-      An operation that ensures that all data has been written to data files to ensure that the data is durable.
+      An operation that ensures that flushes all data to disk to ensure that the data is durable.

    chunk
-      In the context of a :term:`shard` cluster, chunks are contiguous (relative to their :term:`shard key`) sections of data that are distributed evenly among shards.
+      In the context of a :term:`shard cluster`, chunks are contiguous (relative to their :term:`shard key`) sections of data.
+Sharding distributes these chunks evenly among shards.
 In the default configuration chunks are 64 megabytes or less.

    geospatial
       Data that relates to geographical location.
-Geospatial data may be indexed according to geographical parameters, reference specific coordinates, or simply describe geographical locations Geospatial indexes use a coordinate system.
+In MongoDB, you may index or store geospatial data according to geographical parameters and reference specific coordinates in queries.

    checksum
-      Checksums are used to ensure data integrity, by providing a reliable fixed sequence calculated from a set of data that is easily affected by even small changes in the document. :term:`md5` is an example of a checksum.
+      Checksums ensure data integrity, by providing a reliable fixed sequence calculated from a set of data that is easily affected by even small changes in the document. :term:`md5` is an example of a checksum.

    haystack index
       In the context of :term:`geospatial` queries, haystack indexes